0xF48/shader-box/README.md

 //create a shader
 var shaderA = new Shader({
-  code: frag_shader, //you can use webpack and require your shaders easy with a glsl or raw loader, look in the webpack.config.js for more
+  source: frag_shader, //you can use webpack and require your shaders easy with a glsl or raw loader, look in the webpack.config.js for more
   uniforms: {
     iTime: {
       type: '1f',